UtilityNotes/UiNotes/README.md

     - [x] Arrays
     - [ ] Functions
     - [ ] Objects
+- [ ] Make Python feel like Python instead of just a function that runs javascript

 ## Planned features coming eventually
 - [ ] Easy cross-platform compiling for Linux (Ubuntu), Windows, and MacOS
-- [ ] Make Python feel like Python instead of just a function that runs javascript

-Trying to read values of char**, https://stackoverflow.com/questions/4993076/char-and-dereferencing-pointers